ifad/chronomodel/README.md

  * `remove_index`  - removes the index from the history table as well

+## Adding Temporal extensions to an existing table

+Use `change_table`:

+    change_table :your_table, :temporal => true

+If you want to also set up the history from your current data:

+    change_table :your_table, :temporal => true, :copy_data => true

+This will create an history record for each record in your table, setting its validity from midnight, January 1st, 1 CE.
+You can set a specific validity with the `:validity` option:

+    change_table :your_table, :temporal => true, :copy_data => true, :validity => '1977-01-01'

 ## Data querying

 A model backed by a temporal view will behave like any other model backed by a